 How it works

-This is the control panel you will see when you are logged on.
+This is the side panel you will see when you are logged on.
 Most of the links are self-explanatory, but there are a few points to make.

-The (num new) after Browse comic list may be absent if no new comics have been added to the database recently.
-In this case, recently means since your last logout or after a period of inactivity.
+The (num new) after Browse comic list are visible when new comics have been added to the database since your last visit.

 The (num new in anothernum) is a quick summary of how many comics there remain to be read in your subscriptions in total and in how many comics.
 This number will change when comics get new pages and when you read them.